LiquidRazor/ListDisplay/docs/api/list-display.datasource.refresh.md

 ## DataSource.refresh property

-Optional refresh hook (refetch / reload).
+Optional refresh hook to manually trigger a data reload or refetch.

 **Signature:**